 In The Veterinarians’ Guide to Natural Remedies for Dogs by Martin Zucker, Dr Clarence Hardin DVM recommends chlorella for long-term use.
 He explains that it helps slow down the aging process and boost health in older dogs.

-A 2009 study, researchers demonstrated chlorella’s ability to do just that.
+In a 2009 study (8), researchers demonstrated chlorella’s ability to do just that.
 Researchers looked at DNA damage of cells affected by oxidative stress.
 Cells treated with chlorella were better able to protect and repair themselves.

 CGF can also improve energy levels.
 Some believe that this is because CGF reduces the amount of work the body has to do to produce RNA and DNA.
-But research shows it may be because chlorella increases the amount of oxygen test subjects inhale.
+But research shows it may be because chlorella increases the amount of oxygen test subjects inhale (9).

 Chlorella helps prevent chronic disease and detoxify your dog’s body, which are both great ways to boost your dog’s immune system.
 It keeps him healthy so that he’s ready to defend himself against potential invaders.

-Researchers also looked at CGF and the immune system in a 2016 study.
+Researchers also looked at CGF and the immune system in a 2016 study (10).
 They showed that CGF improved the humoral immune response.
 The humoral immune response handles the production of antibodies that fight off bacteria and viruses.

-In another study, chlorella increased the production of interferons.
+In another study (11), chlorella increased the production of interferons.
 Interferons send out an alert when a virus is present.
 It also enhanced natural killer cells.
 These are integral to the immune system and fight viruses and tumors.

 5. Helps Digestive Health